apache/incubator-kie-tools/README.md

 Lienzo provides an amazingly large number of features out the box:

-* REALLY FAST Canvas based drawing, retained mode nodes or immediate mode.
+* FAST Canvas based drawing, retained mode nodes or immediate mode.
 * Full multi-layer composition, layer ordering, stacking, visibility, etc.
 * Custom clip paths on Viewport, Layer, or Group.
 * Vast number of shape primitives that can be grouped into multi-level node trees.
-* REALLY FAST selection of nodes in large node structures.
+* FAST selection of nodes in large node structures.
 * Dragging of nodes with support for custom drag constraints.
 * Embedding Pictures and Movies.
 * Animation support with many pre-defined functions and types.
 * Image Filters, Movie Filters ( while playing!!! )
-* REALLY FAST Serialization of node structures into JSON (and back from JSON into node structures).
+* FAST Serialization of node structures into JSON (and back from JSON into node structures).
 * Support for complex affine transformations of node structures.
 * Many types of events, interactive or property change driven.
 * And much more ...